fdb/space-game/README.md

 ## Teaching steps

+* Create a player character using JavaScript
+* Use keyPress events first.
+Show that they are quite "choppy".
+Switch to keyUp / keyDown and update loop.
 * Create entities using createElement
 * Find elements using querySelectorAll / querySelector
 * Change size of elements through JS or CSS.